Cannondale Cross Country

 Cross-Country ‘XCO’ races are held over multiple laps of an undulating circuit and have evolved massively in recent years: Technical skill is now as important as fitness to be successful.
-Riding the course you should expect everything from blazing fast descents to technical singletrack and lung searing climbs, giving everyone the chance to shine.
+Riding the course you should expect everything from blazing fast descents to technical singletrack and

 The course is estimated to be 5.7km long and will climb up the Classic Climb and along the ‘Cannondale Ridge’ before cutting its way back down and up the hill towards Peacock Villa and the Obelisk.
 The descent will be long and fast taking in the natural features of the hill.